whitejoce/mcp_agent/README.md

 Want to make your Agent smarter and more powerful?
 Consider these approaches:

-1. **Direct AI Conversations** 🤖
+1. *Ask the Friendly AI* 🤖
    * Talk directly with the model in the terminal to iterate on your ideas.
    * Try asking: "How can I give my Agent stronger decision-making abilities?" or "How can I optimize my terminal assistant experience?"

 2. **Explore Model Context Protocol (MCP)** 🏗️

-   * MCP is an open protocol for seamless integration between LLMs and external data sources/tools.
+    MCP is an open protocol for seamless integration between LLMs and external data sources/tools.
-   * It helps models access richer context information to generate more accurate responses.
+    It helps models access richer context information to generate more accurate responses.
-   * Study MCP's core concepts like `Resources`, `Tools`, and `Prompts` to enhance your Agent's capabilities.
+    Study MCP's core concepts like `Resources`, `Tools`, and `Prompts` to enhance your Agent's capabilities.

-   * **Resources:**
+    **Resources:**
       * [MCP Official Introduction](https://modelcontextprotocol.io/introduction)
       * [FastMCP Documentation](https://gofastmcp.com/getting-started/welcome)

-3. **Integrate More Tools** 🛠️
-   * Follow MCP specifications to add capabilities like external API calls, local script execution, database access, etc.

-4. **Leverage Resources** 📚
-   * Provide file contents, web information, or other dynamic data as context to the LLM through MCP.

 ---